vib-tcp/introduction_2_HPC/chapters/vib_compute.md

 ```

 Work in your group folder, which is Compute Storage.
 Check via the `groups` command which group you belong to.
-Check via the `groupquotas` how much quota your group has (left).
+Check on one of the login nodes with the `groupquotas` command how much quota your group folder has and how much there is left.

-more about Compute Storage: https://docs.datacore.vib.be/data-storage/compute-storage/#directory-structure
+You can read more about Compute Storage here: https://docs.datacore.vib.be/data-storage/compute-storage/#directory-structure

 Data organization on Compute: https://docs.datacore.vib.be/compute-cluster/data-organization